WebPlatformForEmbedded/State-Subclassing/README.md

 Please notice that performance-wise, it is extremely important that the setupStateMachine method is called immediately after instance creation, before accessing properties or other methods.
 The setupStateMachine method needs to change the prototype once, so any methods that had already been invoked at that point would get deoptimized.

 There is another method of using the StateMachine, in which you replace the original class reference by the StateMachineRouter.
-It doesn't have the danger of deopting any functions as the
+Use this if you are unable to call setupStateMachine immediately after instance creation.
 ```javascript
 class MyClass {
 }